fionahevans/ppd/README.md

 Includes a data frame STATIONS containing weather stations with good long term records in south west Western Australia.

+Functions:
+* nearestStations: Find the nearest stations (in STATIONS) to a given longitude and latitude
+* getPPD: Download PPD data fromSILO and store as a data frame
+* apsimMET: Convert downloaded PPD data to APSIM .met file

 Function getClimatology is in development - do not use.